pomelio/cookbook/docs/hello_world.md

 # Hello World project
-> This is a demo project to show the classic `hello world` program.
+> This is a demo project to show the classic `hello world` app.

 The open source hello repository